varjocom/UnrealExamples/README.md

 ###### Get started with the example project

 -   Right click the VarjoSample.uproject file in VarjoUnrealExamples\VarjoSample, select
-    "Switch Unreal Engine version..." and select engine folder compiled by you from the list.
+    "Switch Unreal Engine version..." and select the engine folder compiled by you from the list.

--   Open project to by double clicking the .uproject file.
+-   Open the project by double clicking the .uproject file.

--   Press VR Preview from play menu.
+-   Press 'VR Preview' from the play menu.

--   Now you should see the scene and paired Vive controllers in Varjo HMD.
+-   Now you should see the scene in Varjo HMD.

+-   When controllers are on and paired they should be visible, so that they are on the table when they are not tracking and in their correct positions when they are tracking.

+-   The battery level status of a controller is shown in an icon on the controller surface.

 ###### Setup and use gaze tracking